DeconvolutionEFRemory/DeconvolutionEFR/README.md

 L. Bertagna, A. Quaini, L. G. Rebholz, and A. Veneziani.
 On the sensitivity to the filtering radius in leray models of incompressible flow.
 In Contributions to Partial Differential Equations and Applications, pages 111–130.
 Springer, 2019.

-H. Xu, F. Massimo, D. Baroli, A. Quaini, A. Veneziani.
+H. Xu, D. Baroli, F. Massimo, A. Quaini, A. Veneziani.
 Backflow Stabilization by Deconvolution-based Large Eddy Simulation Modeling.
-Journal of Computational Physics (In revision), 2019.
+Journal of Computational Physics (In press), 2019.